daleroux/git-2-hub/README.md

 # Git-2-Hub

-This repository contains a script and configuration file to automate the process of cloning an Ansible co llection from a Git repository, building it, and publishing it to an Private Automation Hub.
-This README will guide you through parametrizing the `ansible.cfg` file and using the `git-2-hub.sh`
+This repository contains a script and configuration file to automate the process of cloning an Ansible collection from a Git repository, building it, and publishing it to an Private Automation Hub.
+It's a workaround for the following RFE: [RFE] ability to sync/upload collections from a Git Repo to the Private Automation Hub.
+This READMEwill guide you through parametrizing the `ansible.cfg` file and using the `git-2-hub.sh`

 ## Prerequisites